 Another source of uncertainty is related to geocenter motion and the different ways to infer it.
 Large mass variations, like the grounded ice melting in Greenland and Antarctica, generate not only gravity changes but also Earth surface displacements.
 These translate into a displacement of the center of mass (CM) with respect to the geometric center of the Earth (center of figure CF): this movement is known as the geocenter motion.
 Therefore, mass balance estimates should carefully take into account the geocenter motion.
-However, since the GRACE satellites move together with the center of mass of the Earth, in principle they cannot detect the geocenter motion is still an open issue: there are different ways to calculate it and therefore more than one possible correction exist and this can be a source of variability in GRACE-derived mass balance estimates.
+However, since the GRACE satellites move together with the center of mass of the Earth, in principle they cannot detect the geocenter motion, so this effect has to be recovered by other means.
+The choice for the correction for geocenter motion is still an open issue: there are different ways to calculate it and therefore more than one possible correction exist and this can be a source of variability in GRACE-derived mass balance estimates.